Rostech/DI.WeatherApp/README.md

     ![interface-implementation](https://user-images.githubusercontent.com/10576276/153431241-b410afc9-c757-4194-a76f-57b179e392c2.png)

 3. ### ✔️ Register all dependencies in the UI layer.
-    In our case the UI layer is the composition route for all dependencies.
+    In our case, the UI layer is the composition route for all dependencies.

     ![register-data-layer-in-ui](https://user-images.githubusercontent.com/10576276/153446989-e5250e3b-b216-4788-a409-5817b6b615fc.png)